tyjay2010/Engineering-Up-Tyjay-jackson--Portfolio-/index.md

-Bob the robote 32 year the robot move back in front and make lound soumd it does make emotion.
-And to all these loud sound i had to cod bod meny time to delay the speed and turn.
+Bob the Robot's 32-year-old model moves forward and makes loud noises without showing emotions.
+I had to rebuild it several times to fix the speed and direction.
+This Arduino is the best choice for 14-year-olds.

 | **Engineer** | east high School** | soler   | 9 |